quicwg/wg-materials/charter/charter.md

 alongside the mapping specifications.
 Groups that define application protocols using QUIC, or extensions to QUIC in support of those protocols, are requested to consult with the QUIC WG and seek review of proposals.
-This is intended reduce the possibility of duplicate work and/or conflicts with other extensions.
+This is intended to reduce the possibility of duplicate work and/or conflicts with other extensions.

 The QUIC WG originated HTTP/3, the mapping of HTTP to QUIC, and the